The Best Fiverr Alternatives for Freelancers and Clients

 According to Toptal, only 3% of applicants to the platform successfully make it through the entire screening process.

-Toptal does not charge talent any fees to use the platform.
+Toptal does not charge freelancers any fees to use the platform.

 Toptal for clients

-Clients are vetted before using Toptal too, though they aren’t tested like talent.
+Clients are vetted before using Toptal too, though they aren’t tested like freelancers.

 Toptal isn’t a work marketplace in quite the same manner that Fiverr is, either.
-Rather than have clients post jobs—and talent send in proposals—Toptal recruiters work with clients to handpick a list of talent that may suit their needs.
+Rather than have clients post jobs — and freelancers send in proposals — Toptal recruiters work with clients to handpick a list of freelancers who may suit their needs.

 Why choose Toptal as a Fiverr alternative?

-Once admitted to the platform, clients and talent can work on projects across several industries:
+Once admitted to the platform, clients and freelancers can work on projects across several categories of work:

 - Design